JoelBird/joelbird.github.io/index.md

 These channels that we call "Operations" can be of the following categories:

-Design\n
+Design\
-Marketing\n
+Marketing\
-Coding\n
+Coding\
 Other Contributory tasks

-The channel name should correspond with one of the categories mentioned above.
+The channel name should correspond with one of the categories mentioned above

 ## Creating Operation Tasks: